kinnison/remsync/protocol.md

 Interestingly `rmapi` passes `desktop-linux` as the `deviceDesc` where `splitbrains` chooses to continue to say `device-windows`.

+If the descriptor is `remarkable` then it registers as a tablet (necessary to unlock a new account) any `desktop-*` is a 'desktop' device.
+I do not yet know the prefix for a mobile device.

 ## Acquiring a user token

 User tokens are needed for all other non-blob operations.
 Both the splitbrains